developertom01/uniclearance/README.md

 # University clearance system
 #### Written with node js
+- This app uses sqlite3 in development mode and postgress in production

 ## Installstion (ubuntu)
 * Make sure you have node 14.x or above installed